nikitavoloboev/data/docs/work/communication.md

 I try to go out my way to meet more people and reach out either physically or online.
 Doing it when I have something to say and real interest in the person.

-Below is a nice diagram for how to deal with any kind of feedback.

 ![](https://pbs.twimg.com/media/Fpjho6oacAEoIuv?format=png&name=medium)

+> Nice diagram for how to deal with any kind of feedback.

 ## Notes